-The park is free to enjoy, with no charge for exploring the great outdoors, although you may decide to experience some paid-for adventures too.
+The National Park in Snowdonia is free to enjoy, with no charge for exploring the great outdoors, although you may decide to experience some paid-for adventures too.
 The best place to start exploring is one of the three visitor centres at Aberdovey, Betws y Coed and Beddgelert.
-Here, you will find lots of information about Snowdonia travel, adventures, walks and activities.
+Here, you will find lots of information about Snowdonia UK travel, adventures, walks, and activities.

 Lakeside view of Snowdonia National Park

 Great Snowdonia walks include the 1.6km circular walk that takes in Gelertâ€™s Grave in Beddgelert, the 7km Lon Gwyrfai Path between Beddgelert and Rydd DhuÂ and The Fishermanâ€™s Path, a 10km walk through the Aberglaslyn Pass, one of the most beautiful places in Snowdonia.
 As you walk, keep an eye out for the Snowdonia wildlife, including red kites, feral goats and rainbow beetles.

 For climbers, Snowdon of course is a must.
 But with nine mountain ranges in the Snowdonia National Park, itâ€™s by no means your only choice.
 For a change, Carnedd Llewelyn rewards you with open views, and Cader Idris has several routes for differing abilities.